Mount Martha, Victoria

 Mount Martha is a suburb on the Mornington Peninsula in Melbourne, Victoria, Australia, 50 km south-east of Melbourne's Central Business District, located within the Shire of Mornington Peninsula local government area.
-Mount Martha recorded a population of 19,846 at the 2021 census.
+Mount Martha recorded a population of 19,746 at the 2021 census.

-Mount Martha is located on the south-eastern shores of Port Phillip and offers a bathing beach.
+Mount Martha is located on the southeastern shores of Port Phillip and offers a bathing beach.
 A boardwalk winds its way for more than 5 km along the Balcombe Creek, its North beach mouth to the Briars Historic Park.
 The suburb's highest point bears the area's name and reaches 160 m.
 The peak was named in 1836 after Captain William Hobson's mother, Martha Jones.

-It marks the start of the Selwyn fault, a geological formation which runs to the eastern Dandenong Ranges.
+It marks the start of the Selwyn fault, a geological formation that runs to the eastern Dandenong Ranges.

 History

 Mount Martha has its roots dating back to the 1840s when the township's major role was that of farming.
 The Briars Homestead in the town's east was constructed from 1848 to 1851 and was used by Alexander Balcombe until 1876 as he farmed the land surrounding it and tended to 100 acre of vineyards.
 The homestead was named after the lodging of the same name in Saint Helena.
 Dame Mabel Brookes collected Napoleonic memorabilia which was also donated to the Mornington Peninsula shire; some is on display at the house.

 In 1890, the Martha Hotel, designed by architects Tappin, Gilbert and Dennehy was constructed in a Federation Queen Anne style.
 Today, the building now known as Mt.
 Martha House serves as a community centre and is Victorian Heritage listed.
-As the population grew, Mount Martha Post Office opened around 1902.
+As the population grew, the Mount Martha Post Office opened around 1902.

 During the Second World War, Mount Martha's Balcombe Creek camp hosted the United States Marine Corps's 1st Marine Division in late 1942 following their involvement in the Battle of Guadalcanal.
 After the conclusion of the war, it was progressively relocated or demolished until 1999.
 The area is now known as Balcombe Estuary and has barbecue facilities (including an open fireplace) as well as a children's play area in the west, and residential allocations were made in the east.
 Also during the Second World War, Mount Martha House had extensive use by the military and functioned as a Women's Royal Australian Army Corps (WRAAC) barracks up until 1978.

 In 1978, a water treatment plant was constructed in the town's east.
 It services the nearby suburbs of Mornington, Mount Eliza, Mount Martha, Somerville, Pearcedale and Baxter, and provides treated water to local vineyards, a tree plantation and lawns.